StackOps/python-automationclient/docs/source/Datastore.rst

      --secure <secure>  Indicates whether the datastore/store/volume in the pool won't be detached.

-   $ datastore-attach 14 2 4 folsom.storage images
+   $ datastore-attach 14 2 images
    +------------------+----------------------------------------+
    |     Property     |                 Value                  |
    +------------------+----------------------------------------+